After breaking down the overall types of tweets from people, next step was to create scatter plots of their activity.

 }

-3 replies on “Part 2: Who’s Talking About the Future of Newspapers?”
+3 responses to “Part 2: Who’s Talking About the Future of Newspapers?”

 […] This post was mentioned on Twitter by Dr. Mark Drapeau, Dr. Mark Drapeau and Avi Joseph, Cate Huston.
 Cate Huston said: Accidentally in Code: Part 2: Who’s Talking About the Future of Newspapers? http://bit.ly/bolSoR […]